 A lovely buttermilk bread dotted with raisins.

-Most people make Irish soda bread with raisins around St. Patrick’s Day.
-But in truth, this bread should be baked all year ’round.
+Most people make an Irish soda bread with raisins recipe around St. Patrick’s Day.
+But in truth, spotted dog should be baked all year ’round.
 Soda bread does not use yeast.
 Its leavening comes from baking soda and buttermilk, resulting in a crusty, tender risen loaf that is still satisfyingly dense, yet not at all heavy.
 This Irish soda bread is my absolute favorite.

-This Irish soda bread recipe is just this side of sweet — not so sweet that it can be mistaken for a gigantic scone, but not so plain that it seems like normal bread.
+This Irish soda bread recipe is just this side of sweet from raisins and just a touch of sugar.
+It’s not so sweet that it can be mistaken for a gigantic scone, but not so plain that it seems like normal bread.
 The crust is hearty and thick, but the bread inside tastes tender and light with a good amount of raisins for extra flavor and interest.
 Enjoy it with butter, jam, and a strong cup of Irish tea.

 Irish Soda Bread With Raisins: Baking Notes